mstew2/CleverHealth/README.md

 # summary
-cd into client, if you dont have npm installed then run 'npm install' as well as 'npm add react-router-dom' and 'npm add sass' inside of api, run 'npm init -y' and 'npm add express mysql nodemon'
+cd into client, if you dont have npm installed then run 'npm install' ??as well as 'npm add react-router-dom' and 'npm add sass' inside of api, run 'npm init -y' and 'npm add express mysql nodemon'??

-then to run the app, cd into client and run 'npm start'
+to run the app, cd into client and run 'npm start'

 # Getting Started with Create React App